 • L is the total length of barbed wire required

-• S is the spacing between each strand of barbed wire
+• S is the vertical spacing between adjacent strands of barbed wire

 What is a Barbed Wire Fence?